formal-land/coq-of-ocaml/doc/docs/configuration.md

 ```

 #### Value
-A list of couples of a monadic bind name and a monadic notation to use by coq-of-ocaml.
+A list of couples of a monadic bind name and a monadic notation to use by `coq-of-ocaml`.
 You still have to define the notations somewhere, such as:
 ```coq
 Notation "'let?' x ':=' X 'in' Y" := (Error_monad.op_gtgtquestion X (fun x => Y))